 2-Year Institute of Agricultural Technology (Certificate Program)

-Founded in 1894, the Michigan State University Institute of Agricultural Technology (IAT) delivers innovative, educational programs that develop career-ready graduates through intensive, practical learning and skill enhancement.
-The IAT offers Certificate programs in eleven areas of expertise including multiple green industry related programs ‑ Landscape and Nursery Management, Applied Plant Science, Landscape and Lawn Management, Golf Turfgrass, and Sports and Commercial Turfgrass Management.
-These programs are located in East Lansing, and/or in partnership with community colleges in Grand Rapids, Muskegon, Sidney, and Traverse City.
-The IAT seeks to prepare students for dynamic careers in a changing world.
-It's Certificate programs vary in length (3 to 4 semesters), are highly respected statewide and nationally.
-To learn more about the program, please visit the 2-year IAT website, or contact Marcus Duck, the Landscape Programs Coordinator at (517) 355-5191 x 1351.
+The Institute of Agricultural Technology (IAT) delivers innovative, educational programs that develop career-ready graduates through intensive, practical learning and skill enhancement.
+The Department of Horticulture offers Certificate programs through IAT in Fruit, Vegetable and Organic Horticulture Management, Fruit and Vegetable Crop Management, Landscape and Nursery Management, Landscape Management, and Viticulture.
+These programs are located in East Lansing, or in partnership with community colleges in Dowagiac, Muskegon, Sidney, and Traverse City.
+These programs prepare students for dynamic careers in a changing world.
+Certificate programs vary in length (3 to 4 semesters), and are highly respected statewide and nationally.

 Internship and Job Opportunities

 Visit our Internship and Job Posting web page for current and archived postings for internships, part-time and full-time jobs, homeowner requests, etc.

 Why choose a career in Horticulture?
 Find out here.

 Current MSU 2-year and 4-year Horticulture students can visit our Scholarship web page for scholarship opportunities

 Two undergraduates receiving scholarship awards at the Horticulture 2017 Awards and Honors Ceremony Dinner